Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 59.5 points just two times this season.
+- Florida has combined with its opponents to score more than 59.5 points only two times this season.

-- The two teams combine to average 62.9 points per game, 3.4 more than the over/under in this contest.
+- The two teams combine to average 62.9 points per game, 3.4 more than the total in this contest.

-- These two squads combine to allow 42.7 points per game, 16.8 fewer than this contest's over/under.
+- This contest's over/under is 16.8 points above the 42.7 these two squads combine to surrender per game this season.

-- Gators games have an average total of 58.6 points this season, 0.9 fewer than Saturday's over/under.
+- The Gators and their opponents score an average of 58.6 points per game, 0.9 fewer than Saturday's total.

 - In 2021, games involving the Tigers have averaged a total of 59.6 points, 0.1 more than the set total in this contest.